pedroelbanquero/functional_information_conjecture/README.md

   - Encoding based on observable data.

-  - Encoding based on functions and time.
+  - Encoding based on functions and time, who generate the observable data set.

 ## 2D and 3D spaces